 OmniRoute — What is it?

-OmniRoute is an AI gateway that provides smart routing, load balancing, and fallbacks for multi-provider LLMs, offering a cost-effective and reliable inference solution.
+OmniRoute is an AI gateway that provides smart routing, load balancing, and fallbacks for multi-provider LLMs, ensuring reliable and cost-effective inference.

 Why it matters

-OmniRoute is gaining attention due to its ability to route requests to free or low-cost AI models, avoiding subscription limits and rate limits.
-Its support for OpenAI compatibility and the inclusion of features like caching and observability make it a unique choice for developers looking to manage multiple AI providers efficiently.
+OmniRoute is gaining attention due to its ability to route requests to free and low-cost AI models, avoiding subscription limits and rate limits.
+Its support for OpenAI compatibility and the inclusion of features like caching and observability make it a unique solution for developers looking to manage multiple AI providers efficiently.

 Source: Synthesis of README and project traits